MayBeManik/MayBeManik/Projects/Tableau/IPL Case Study/ReadMe.md

 # IPL Dashboard Preview

+A beautiful dashborad with interactive charts.
-I have used many calculated fields and diffrent logices to create this beautyful dashboard.
+I have used many calculated fields and diffrent logices to create this beautiful dashboard.

 Made with ❤️ by Manik